microtrain/bootcamp/01-DevEnvironment/07-Git.md

 ![Index](/img/git/base_index.png)

+### Summary

+In this exercise you learned how to
+* create a Git repository on GitHub (Git)
+* clone a repository (Git)

 ## Exercise 2 - Commit a Code Change
-Now open Atom and click on the file menu.
-A use the key combo ```Shift + Ctrl + A```, this will raise an _Open Folder_ dialog.
+Now open VS Code and click into the workspace.
+Right click choose add a new folder to the workspace.
 Navigate to _/var/www/mtbc_ and press ```OK```.

 ![Create a New Project](/img/git/new_project.png)

 Now click on the file README.md from the _mtbc_ project folder.
 README files are a best practice in software development.
-REMDME files are human readable files that contain information about other files in a directory or archive.
+README files are human readable files that contain information about other files in a directory or archive.
 The information in these files range from basic infomation about the project team to build instructions for source code.
 A emerging defacto standard is to write in a format called Markdown (.md).
-A raw Markdown file should be human readable but if you want a formatted version you can use Atom's _Markdown Preview_ by opening the file and pressing ```Shift + Ctrl + M```.
+A raw Markdown file should be human readable but if you want a formatted version you can use VS Code's _Markdown Preview_ by opening the file and pressing ```Shift + Ctrl + V```.

 Open the file README.md from the mtbc project folder in the Atom sidebar and open the _Markdown Preview_.
 Change the content of the level 1 heading ```#``` to _# MicroTrain's Dev Boot Camp_.
 Save your changes with the keyboard shortcut _Ctrl + S_.# MicroTrain's Dev Boot Camp